GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_data_queries.md

 :::

 :::{tab-item} Logical operators
-Operators such as AND, OR can be used to combine different queris or criteria
+Operators such as AND, OR can be used to combine different queries or criteria
 | operator | functionality          |
 |----------|------------------------|
 | __AND__  | logical AND            |